what to do if your ex won't let children play sports

 Basically, the modification must be a necessary step to protect the best interests of the child.

-Unless the change is minor in nature, you’ll most likely have to appear at an “adequate cause” hearing.
-This is where the petitioning parent lays out their case and attempts to show there is a significant reason to change the parenting plan.
+Unless the change is minor, you’ll likely have to appear at an “adequate cause” hearing.
+This is where the petitioning parent lays out their case and attempts to show a significant reason to change the parenting plan.

 Many factors play into a court’s decision to grant or deny a petition to modify a parenting plan.